YeshwantBhat/GettingCleaningData/CodeBook.md

 fBodyGyromeanZ       - Mean of Body angular velocity in Z-Axis and frequency domain.

-fBodyGyrostdX        - Mean of std of Body angular velocity in X-Axis and frequency domain.
+fBodyGyrostdmeanX        - Mean of std of Body angular velocity in X-Axis and frequency domain.

-fBodyGyrostdY        - Mean of std of Body angular velocity in Y-Axis and frequency domain.
+fBodyGyrostdmeanY        - Mean of std of Body angular velocity in Y-Axis and frequency domain.

-fBodyGyrostdZ        - Mean of std of Body angular velocity in Z-Axis and frequency domain.
+fBodyGyrostdmeanZ        - Mean of std of Body angular velocity in Z-Axis and frequency domain.

 fBodyAccMagmean      - Mean of Body acceleration Euclidean norm in frequency domain.

-fBodyAccMagstd       - Mean of std of Body acceleration Euclidean norm in frequency domain.
+fBodyAccMagstdmean       - Mean of std of Body acceleration Euclidean norm in frequency domain.

 fBodyBodyAccJerkMagmean - Mean of Body acceleration jerk Euclidean norm in frequency domain.

-fBodyBodyAccJerkMagstd  - Mean of std of Body acceleration jerk Euclidean norm in frequency domain.
+fBodyBodyAccJerkMagstdmean  - Mean of std of Body acceleration jerk Euclidean norm in frequency domain.

 fBodyBodyGyroMagmean    - Mean of Body angular velocity Euclidean norm in frequency domain.

-fBodyBodyGyroMagstd     - Mean of std of Body angular velocity Euclidean norm in frequency domain.
+fBodyBodyGyroMagstdmean     - Mean of std of Body angular velocity Euclidean norm in frequency domain.

 fBodyBodyGyroJerkMagmean - Mean of Body jerk Euclidean norm in frequency domain.

-fBodyBodyGyroJerkMagstd  - Mean of std of Body jerk Euclidean norm in frequency domain.
+fBodyBodyGyroJerkMagstdmean  - Mean of std of Body jerk Euclidean norm in frequency domain.